 Attacking Session Management, Design Flaws in Authentication Mechanisms Attacking Forgotten Password Functionality, attacking Password change functions.
 Countermeasures to authentication attacks

-Reflected XSS Vulnerabilities, Stored XSS Vulnerabilities, DOM-Based XSS Vulnerabilities, HTTP Header Injection.
+Reflected XSS Vulnerabilities, Stored XSS Vulnerabilities, DOM-Based XSS Vulnerabilities.
 Countermeasures to XSS.

 7 Web Server Security

 Popular web servers and common security threats.
 Attacks against IIS and Apache.
 Increasing web server security.
 Countermeasures (e.g. correct Web Application Set-up).

 Teaching and Learning Work Loads